minio/docs/source/glossary.rst

      Optionally, MinIO users can authenticate with credentials from a 3rd party identify provider (IDP), including either OpenID or LDAP providers.

    JBOD
-     Initialism for "Just A Bunch of Disks".
+     Initialism for "Just A Bunch of Drives".
      JBOD is a storage device enclosure that holds many hard drives.
      These drives can combine into one logical drive unit.